Upcoming Events

 In Brazilian Jiu-Jitsu, the belt system is universally recognised, with ranks progressing from white to black belt.
 Each belt represents a significant step in mastering techniques and understanding the art.
 The journey to a black belt in BJJ is rigorous, demanding both time and effort.

-In contrast, Muay Thai (kickboxing) traditionally does not have a standardised grading system.
+In contrast, Muay Thai (thai kickboxing) traditionally does not have a standardised grading system.

-How the Belt System (gradings) work in Muay Thai and Brazilian Ju Jitsu (BJJ)
+How the Belt System (Gradings) Work In Muay Thai And Brazilian Jiu Jitsu (BJJ)

-Progressing in Muay Thai: To advance in our Muay Thai program, students must demonstrate proficiency in various techniques, including strikes, blocks, and combinations.
+Progressing In Muay Thai Gradings For Adults: To advance in our Muay Thai program, students must demonstrate proficiency in various techniques, including strikes, blocks, and combinations.
 Regular attendance and dedication are crucial.
 Our grading system is loosely based on the number of classes attended, but skill level, natural athleticism, and fight experience also play significant roles.
 For example:

 - White to Blue 1 Singlet: Approximately 40 classes